coopyey/ttrpg-campaign-site/content/Archive/DM Blast to the Past/Session Notes/Session 002.md

 **Session Date:** 06/08/2025
 # Silver & Nymnar, then Achille
 Nymnar reincarnation notes:
 >*I know that some elves reincarnate.
-I know that [[Soldos]] reincarnates and now I know that [[Achille]] reincarnates.*
+I know that [[Soldos]] reincarnates and now I know that [[content/Archive/DM Blast to the Past/Player Characters/Achille]] reincarnates.*

-[[Silver]] sneaks out of her room in the middle of the night and stops by the kitchen to get a croissant and an apple for him.
-She offers the food to [[Nymnar]], though he doesn't immediately turn around from his book.
+[[content/Archive/DM Blast to the Past/Player Characters/Silver]] sneaks out of her room in the middle of the night and stops by the kitchen to get a croissant and an apple for him.
+She offers the food to [[content/Archive/DM Blast to the Past/Player Characters/Nymnar]], though he doesn't immediately turn around from his book.
 Silver knocks on the bars to get his attention, and - a little annoyed - Nymnar turns around to find Silver holding out the apple and croissant as offering through the bars.
 Nymnar notices the croissant and approaches to take them, retreating and turning his chair to face Silver, sitting down to eat the croissant.

 They are in awkward silence, until Silver finally asks about the reincarnation thing.
 Nymnar comments that he doesn't know much, except that some elves do reincarnate.
 If he had to guess it is a divine thing, a gift from Corellion.
 She asks if Soldos is one, and Nymnar confirms, along with Achille apparently is one as well.
 It's clear that Silver has a million more questions, but she doesn't speak them as she knows that Nymnar doesn't know much.